 By Jini Gilbert-Finnigan

-Caroline was born on 20th October 1973 and grew up in Anse Boileau, on the western side of Mahé in a close-knit family together with her parents and younger sister.
+Caroline was born on 20th October 1973 and grew up in Anse Boileau, on the western side of Mahé, in a close-knit family together with her parents and younger sister.
 Caroline attended primary and secondary school at Anse Boileau, after which she joined the former National Youth Service (NYS).
-Growing up, Caroline was instilled with the values of working hard, and the importance of education.
+Growing up, Caroline was instilled with the values of working hard and the importance of education.
 These are values that Caroline still firmly believe in today and try to pass on to other people she comes across, in all walks of life.

-Being at the helm of the institution that has the crucial role of ensuring economic and financial stability comes with significant responsibilities, which means that Caroline spend a lot of time working.
+Being at the helm of the institution that has the crucial role of ensuring economic and financial stability comes with significant responsibilities, which means that Caroline spends a lot of time working.
 Nevertheless, she does take time to do other things, such as going to church whenever she can, and she also enjoys reading as this is how she keeps herself informed.

-Carolines describes her family as her pillar of support in all circumstances, and is very important to her, and she tries to spend as much time with them as possible.
+Carolines describes her family as her pillar of support in all circumstances and is very important to her, and she tries to spend as much time with them as possible.

 What made you choose a career in the financial industry?

 I always had a passion for Mathematics, which led me to study the subject along with Economics and Geography at Advanced Level.
 I successfully sat for my A-Levels in November 1993 and qualified for a government scholarship to pursue university studies abroad.
-However, I was adamant on gaining some work experience before undertaking further studies.
+However, I was adamant about gaining some work experience before undertaking further studies.
 I took up a junior position at the Social Security Fund in December 1993, where my abilities did not go unnoticed.
 This led to my transfer to the Central Bank of Seychelles (CBS) in March 1994 on a probationary six-month period, after which I was formally appointed as Senior Bank Clerk in September 1994.